-Medicenna currently anticipates an increase in expenditures relating to Medicenna's clinical program as the MDNA55 related clinical trials are ramped-up.
-Accordingly, cash burn is projected to increase over the next 12-24 months.
-Cash burn is also expected to be impacted by increased expenses relating to the recruitment of additional staff to support to proposed clinical trial program.
+Medicenna currently anticipates an increase in expenditures relating to Medicenna's pre-clinical and clinical program as the MDNA55 clinical trial moves towards completion and MDNA109 moves toward the clinic.
+Accordingly, cash burn is projected to increase over the next 12 months subject to financing being available and on terms acceptable to the Company.
+Cash burn is also expected to be impacted by increased expenses relating to the recruitment of additional staff to support to the development programs.